TheSpiritMan/DevOps-Tools/01 Vagrant/Lab2/README.md

 If everything is correct.
 It gives message saying `Vagrantfile validated successfully`.

-### Running Vagrant
+### Running Vagrantfile
 Since there are no error with the code.
 We can finally run `vagrant up` command to start our task.

 Remember it can take some time to complete task.

 ### Accessing Box using ssh
-Since we have only one box in our vagrantfile, we can simply use `vagrant ssh` command to login through ssh.
+Since we have only one box in our Vagrantfile, we can simply use `vagrant ssh` command to login through ssh.

 After logging through ssh, we get shell of the box.
 And we can do anything we like.

 ### Extra Knowledge
 We can find `/vagrant` folder inside that `box1`.
 This `/vagrant` folder is totally synced with the folder in which Vagrantfile is located.

+### Destroy box
+We can use `vagrant destroy` to destroy and delete all the vm using the same Vagrantfile.

 <b>This is it for Lab1. </b>